 McKay Healthcare Expansion

 The first phase of this project will add a 16-unit assisted living wing and a 16-unit memory care wing.
 These new spaces will be designed with comfort, safety, and connection in mind, offering more than 40,000 square feet of community areas and private apartments.
-A welcoming community center will provide places to gather, enjoy a cup of coffee, take part in art classes, or join fitness activities.
+A welcoming community center will provide places to gather, enjoy a cup of coffee, take part in art classes, or child day care.
 Outdoor spaces will be thoughtfully designed to support both social life and memory care needs.

 This expansion is part of our vision to create a Continuing Care Retirement Community (CCRC) right here in Central Washington.
 Unlike in Seattle or Spokane, families in our region currently don’t have access to this model of care.
 A CCRC allows seniors to stay in one place as their needs change, moving from independent living to assisted living, memory care, or skilled nursing without leaving their community.
 This approach helps reduce isolation, improves quality of life, and ensures families can stay close together.

 This expansion will also benefit the broader community.
-McKay Healthcare is already one of Soap Lake’s largest employers, and the new facilities will create nearly 30 additional permanent jobs, plus 160 construction jobs.
+McKay Healthcare is already one of Soap Lake’s largest employers, and the new senior living community will create nearly 30 additional permanent jobs, plus 160 construction jobs.
 Located next to the local high school, the project will also provide training opportunities for young people interested in healthcare careers.

 The need is urgent.